emmaking-smith/Modular_Latent_Space/README.md

 Code for associated paper as described in King-Smith *et al.*

 ## Getting Your Bearings
+Please use the following modules as a guide when setting up finetuning on your own tasks.
+Examples of regression (MAE) tasks can be found in the Toxicity, Buchwald, and Suzuki directories.
+An example of a classification task can be found in the Fragrance directory.

 ### MPNN:
 Modules and code associated with the base message passing neural network (MPNN).
 * The core message passing neural network used to pretrain on crystal structure data and for each finetuning task.